jostorge/diffusion-hopping/README.md

 ## Reproducing the results of the paper
 ### Metrics reported in the paper
 The metrics reported in the paper were created using the provided model checkpoints.
-The molecules generated as well as their respective metrics can be found in the `evaluation` folder.
 ### Dataset Creation

 #### PDBbind